 If you would like to use the RG Color plugin, please send me $5.00 and your e-mail address and I will send you a link to the download page, which will be good for at least a month.
 You may try the other plugins at RCFilters.htm to see if they work on your system.

-Like the rest of the filters, RG Color is available in three versions: 64-bit for most 64-bit applications, 32-bit for 32-bit applications (running in either Windows 32 or 64 bit), and a “retro” 32-bit version compatible with Windows XP.
+Like the rest of the filters, RG Color is available in two versions: 64-bit for most 64-bit applications, and 32-bit for 32-bit applications (running in either Windows 32 or 64 bit).

 Thank you . . . .